 F. Notice - the school district will annually notify parents and students of the waiver.
 The following information will be included in registration materials.

 Students whose families meet the income guidelines for free and reduced price lunch, the Family Investment Program (FIP), or transportation assistance under open enrollment, or who are in foster care are eligible to have their student fees waived or partially waived.
 Students whose families are experiencing a temporary financial difficulty may be eligible for a temporary waiver of student fees.
-Parents or students who believe they may qualify for temporary financial hardship should contact the [principal, secretary, etc.] for a waiver form.
+Parents or students who believe they may qualify for temporary financial hardship should contact the district office for a waiver form.
 This waiver does not carry over from year to year and must be completed annually.

 Board Policy East Buchanan Community Schools